polyedre/polyedre.github.io/content/posts/guix-helm-charts.md

 This is a page describing how to configure Emacs to develop with Guix.
 I was able to configure Geiser in Emacs, but something must be wrong about by load-path because the Geiser REPL was not able to import Guix modules.

+Edit: Thanks to @Z572@mastodon.social for pointing out that when working on Guile for Guix in Emacs, I can use command `guix repl` instead of `guile`. https://mastodon.social/@Z572/112195758829383364